albertogallini/txn_engine/Readme.md

     - The **Synchronous Engine (`Engine`)** is synchronous and built on top of **`DashMap`**. **`DashMap`** is a **high-performance, community-standard concurrent hash map** designed for use in **synchronous, multi-threaded environments**.
 It implements a **sharded locking mechanism**.
 This approach optimizes **lock granularity**, significantly **reducing contention** between threads and maximizing parallelism.
     - The **Asynchronous Engine (`AsyncEngine`)** is **asynchronous** and built on top of a **custom sharded hash map**, **`ShardedRwLockMap`**.
 This custom map also supports sharded locking but, critically, offers **asynchronous, non-blocking APIs** (e.g., `insert`, `entry`, `iterators`) by leveraging **`tokio::sync::RwLock`**.
 This is must be used in scenarios requiring **high concurrency** and **low-latency I/O** within a single application process, typically under an asynchronous runtime (like Tokio).

-**⚠️ NOTE:** This documentation uses main `Engine` to describe the architecture and behaviour as `AsycEngine` replicates the logic of `Engine` just offering asyc api. whenever there is a relevant difference in the beaviour and/or in the implications of using an async logic, the ⚠️ sybmol is used.
+**⚠️ NOTE:** This documentation refers mainly to  `Engine` to describe the architecture and behaviour. `AsycEngine` replicates the logic of `Engine` just offering asyc api.
+Whenever there is a relevant difference in the beaviour and/or in the implications of using an async logic, the ⚠️ sybmol is used.
 Furthermore,  [Asyc VS Sync performance assesment](./asyncvssync.md) document has been added to report the performance assesment of using an async engine vs a sync one.

 ### Features